 “I see.
 How did you two end up on Earth?”

 “We played in a field one day, and we fell down a plot hole.
 That’s when we came to Earth.

 “Since your birth parents left you behind, do you feel like you don’t belong; like an alien?”

 After a few therapy sessions, Monica stopped talking about Oberon.
-Eventually, she forgot all about it.
-However, Monica had other issues to deal with.
-Some of those issues were with her sister.
+However, she had other issues to deal with.

 Martha would always manipulate and pressure Monica to do her bidding.
-Sometimes, Martha would get Monica is trouble.
+Sometimes, Monica would get in trouble for doing Martha’s bidding.

-For example, one night, Martha got drunk at a party.
-She noticed a guy with a crew cut and a white button-up shirt sitting on the couch.
+For example, one night, at the age of 17, Martha got drunk at a party.
+She noticed a guy wearing a white button-up shirt, sitting on the couch.